eitri-tech/luminus-daisy/README.md

 <!-- [![][installs]](https://www.npmjs.com/package/luminus) -->

-Luminus is a suite of visual components for building interfaces.
+Luminus Daisy is a suite of visual components for building interfaces.

 It is the official library used by Eitri for building Eitri-apps.

 Status: under development